m-schaeffler/node-red-my-nodes/node-red-init/README.md

 ### Input

+If the msg property `invalid` is present in the message, the message is ignored.

 If `msg.reset` is set or `msg.topic==="init"`, the variable is set to the initialisation value.

 Otherwise the variable is set to `msg.payload`.